-To make the sumac rub, combine all ingredients and pulse in a spice or coffee or airtight container and keep in the pantry for up to one month.
-This recipe will yield bistro cut of beef or classically roasted chicken.
+To make the sumac rub, combine all ingredients and pulse in a spice or coffee grinder.
+Store in a mason jar or airtight container and keep in the pantry for up to one month.
+This recipe will yield 1 3/4 cups and will enhance any grilled lamb preparation, bistro cut of beef or classically roasted chicken.